When Will I Go Into Labor?

 What factors affect my estimate?

-Parity, prior preterm or post-term births, smoking, BMI, maternal age, and fetal sex can shift the curve earlier or later.
+Parity, prior preterm or late-term/postterm births, smoking, BMI, maternal age, and fetal sex can shift the spontaneous labor curve earlier or later.